tencent-ailab/3m-asr/README.md

 ## Performance Benchmark

-We evaluate our system on the public [WenetSpeech](https://github.com/wenet-e2e/WenetSpeech) dataset and the recipe of `Conformer-MoE` is provided.
+We evaluate our system on the public [WenetSpeech](https://github.com/wenet-e2e/WenetSpeech) dataset and the recipe of `Conformer-MoE` is provided(trained on 24 V100).
 CER results are listed below and the first three lines are provided by [WenetSpeech](https://github.com/wenet-e2e/WenetSpeech)

 |      Toolkit       |   Dev    | Test_net | Test_Meeting | AIShell-1 |
 | :----------------: | :------: | :------: | :----------: | :-------: |